 Timing is also important.
 The American Dental Association says the average person only brushes for 45 seconds per session2 — well short of their two-minute recommendation.
 According to the International Journal of Dental Hygiene3, people who brush for one minute can eliminate 27% of plaque on their teeth.
 When they increase the time to two minutes, the rate jumps to 41%.

 Dentists usually recommend brushing in the morning to get rid of acid and bacteria buildup that occur overnight and at night to ensure plaque doesn’t sit in your mouth all night.
 Some studies have found that brushing right after lunch and before bed is most effective at preventing gum disease4.
 The most important takeaway, however, is that everyone should brush twice a day.

-You should also avoid brushing for at least 30 minutes after eating or drinking acidic foods or beverages, such as pickles, oranges, tomatoes, beer, soda, and coffee.
+The ADA recommends waiting to brush for at least 60 minutes after eating or drinking acidic foods or beverages, such as pickles, oranges, tomatoes, beer, soda, and coffee.
 Acidic foods and drinks weaken enamel, so brushing too soon can wear this protective layer away.
-By waiting half an hour, saliva has time to neutralize the acids and repair early damage.
+By waiting an hour, saliva has time to neutralize the acids and repair early damage.

 Floss at least once every day

 The ADA recommends flossing once a day.
 However, surveys have shown anywhere from 16%5 to 30%6 of people say they floss every day — and many people admit to exaggerating reports of their flossing habits7.
 Without flossing, plaque gets left between teeth and increases the risk of decay and gum disease.
 One study found that the risk of periodontitis8 was 40% higher for people who don’t floss or only do so once per week.
 Those who flossed more than once saw their risk decreased by 17%.